Top 7 Commercial Real Estate Insurance Misconceptions

 • Insuring Agreements: This is the legal language that states how coverage is triggered and what the insurer is agreeing to insure.
 This is essentially where the insurance company states, “You pay us a premium, this is what we’re covering.”

-• Exclusions: These are the things that the insurance company is stating outwardly that they are not covering.
+• Exclusions: These are the things that the insurance company states outwardly that they are not covering.

 Joe Vens, Risk Advisor at First MainStreet Insurance, tells his customers to read their policy back to front.